jmadinlab/habtools/README.md

 ## Examples

-There are currently to data set accompanying this package. `horseshoe` is a digital elevation model of a reef, and `mcap` is a 3D mesh of a coral growing on a reef.
+There are currently two data set accompanying this package. `horseshoe` is a digital elevation model of a reef, and `mcap` is a 3D mesh of a coral growing on a reef.